Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Control methodology

 \section{Control methodology}

 We will now formally describe the motion planning formulation.
-As mentioned before, we formulate the decision making problem as a distributionally robust optimal control problem \cite{schuurmans_GeneralFrameworkLearningBased_2021}, taking into account ambiguity in estimated transition probabilities.
-In the following, we compactly denote the joint (discrete-time) vehicle dynamics as $f: \Re^{\ns} \times \Re^{\na} \times \W \to \Re^{\na}$.
+As mentioned before, we formulate the decision-making problem as a distributionally robust optimal control problem \cite{schuurmans_GeneralFrameworkLearningBased_2021}, taking into account ambiguity in estimated transition probabilities.
+In the following, we compactly denote the joint (discrete-time) vehicle dynamics as $f: \Re^{\ns} \times \Re^{\na} \times \W \to \Re^{\ns}$ { recall that $f: \Re^{\ns} \times \Re^{\na} \times \W \to \Re^{\ns}$ defined in \eqref{eq:dynamics-general} denotes the joint (discrete-time) vehicle dynamics. }